Jet leasing shake-up looms as AerCap and GE unit discuss tie-up | Business

 Jet leasing shake-up looms as AerCap and GE unit discuss tie-up

-Aircraft leasing is poised for its biggest shake-up in almost a decade as its top two players AerCap and General Electric's GECAS discuss a deal to forge an industry titan with more than 2,000 jets, financial sources said on Monday.
+Aircraft leasing is poised for its biggest shake-up in almost a decade as its top two players, AerCap Holdings and General Electric Co's GECAS, discuss a deal to forge an industry titan with more than 2,000 jets, people familiar with the matter said on Monday.

-The Wall Street Journal, which first reported the possible deal, said the transaction could be worth $30 billion and that an announcement could come as early as Monday.
 The two sides have been in discussions since late last year, one of the sources said.
+If the negotiations conclude successfully, an all-stock deal could come as early as this week, another of the sources added.
+The Wall Street Journal, which first reported the possible deal, said the transaction could be worth $30 billion.

-General Electric (GE) said it did not comment on speculation.
+GE said it did not comment on speculation.
 AerCap did not respond to requests for comment.
-New York-listed shares in Ireland's AerCap jumped as much as 15% in early trading before stabilising with a gain of 12%.
-Shares in GE rose 2.8%, outpacing a mixed U.S. market.
+New York-listed shares in Ireland's AerCap ended trading on Monday with a gain of 13.2%.
+Shares of GE closed up 4.2%, compared with a decline of 0.5% in the S&P 500 Index.

 AMBITIOUS EXPANSION AerCap is the world's largest owner of commercial aircraft, with 1,080 jets directly on its books or managed on behalf of others.
 GECAS has 984 aircraft owned or under management, according to UK-based consultancy IBA Group.